Setting Up Alert-Driven Trading

 For the Standard version, decide which data sources you need:

-• FX Power NG (FXP_ENABLED = true) - required for most forex strategies (Dog Walk, Pair Breakout, Currency Dynamic, Currency Extreme, Line Delta)
+• FX Power NG ("Use FX Power NG"): required for most forex strategies (Dog Walk, Pair Breakout, Currency Dynamic, Currency Extreme, Line Delta)

-• FX Volume (FXV_ENABLED = true) - required for Rising Interest alerts and volume confirmation on breakout alerts.
+• FX Volume ("Use FX Volume"): required for Rising Interest alerts and volume confirmation on breakout alerts.
 Needs SI Connect running.

-• IX Power (IXP_USAGE = IXP_ALL) - required for Easy Scalping, Dynamic, and Extreme alerts on indices, metals, and crypto
+• IX Power ("Use IX Power" set to "Use on all symbols"): required for Easy Scalping, Dynamic, and Extreme alerts on indices, metals, and crypto

-• FX Dynamic (UseFXD = true) - provides ATR data in alert messages.
+• FX Dynamic ("Use FX Dynamic"): provides ATR data in alert messages.
 Highly recommended for the ATR filter.

-• FX Levels (FXL_ENABLED = true) - adds support/resistance levels to alert messages
+• FX Levels ("Use FX Levels"): adds support/resistance levels to alert messages

 The AIO version has all of these active from the start.